cgeils25/Bulk_Chemical_Similarity_Search/README.md

 ## Project Description

-This is a pipeline I developed for my research which downloads, processes, and runs a tanimoto similarity search on every compound available on PubChem.
+This is a pipeline I developed for my research which downloads, extracts data from (in parallel), and runs a tanimoto similarity search on every compound available on PubChem.

-It supports parallelization and is optimized for storage space.

 ## Setup